opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 - More targeted contribution from domain experts
 - Better adaptability to emerging technologies

-The transition to a modular approach reflects the maturing of the OGSP ecosystem and the growing diversity of its applications and implementations.
+The transition to a modular approach reflects the maturing of the OGP ecosystem and the growing diversity of its applications and implementations.

 ## 2. Motivation and Design Philosophy